edu-secmachine/javulna/readme.md

 With Postman check the List Movies request in the Javulna collection to see how it works!

 **Detailed description**
 The service behind this endpoint is vulnerable to one of the most classic exploit of programming.
 Find the vulnerability, and exploit it so that you can get users and their passwords from the database!
 (Hint: The table containing the users' data is called APPUSER.)
 When you are done, check the source code (MovieService.findMovie) and fix it.
-Discuss what could be the developers motivation creating this code!
+Discuss what could have been the developers motivation creating this code!

 <a name="Exercise_2"></a>
 ### Exercise 2 - log in to the application